thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

 # Set how many table of contents levels to be showed on page.
 geekdocToC: 3

+# Set a description for the current page.
+This will be shown in toc-trees objects
+GeekdocDescription:

 # Show a breadcrumb navigation bar at the top of each docs page.
 geekdocBreadcrumb: false